This is our review of the best driver for beginners and high handicappers in 2023.

 A graphite shaft is significantly lighter than an iron shaft, weighing anywhere from just 50 to 85 grams compared to an iron shaft which starts in the 120s.

-Why we want a light shaft is because it allows us to swing faster!
+A lighter shaft is preferred because it allows us to swing faster!
 Plus, a stronger shaft material also means the driver is less likely to snap!
 Oops!

 For a beginner, the weight of the shaft you should go with depends on many things.
 But, an easy-to-follow guide on picking the best shaft weight is: